joshisumit/eks-dns-troubleshooter/README.md

 ```

+## Notes
+- Tool tested for EKS version 1.14 onwards
+- Two files are generated inside a pod:
+  1.  `/var/log/eks-dns-tool.log` - Tool execution logs which can be used for debugging purpose
+  2.  `/var/log/eks-dns-diag-summary.json` - Final Diagnosis result in JSON format
+- Once diagnosis is complete, pod will continue to run.
+- To rerun the troubleshooting after a diagnosis, exec into running pod and rerun the tool again.
+Something like:
+    `kubectl exec -ti $POD_NAME -- /app/eks-dnshooter`
+- Docker image includes common network troubleshooting utility like curl, dig, nslookup etc.

 ## Contribute
+- Any tips/PR on how to make the code cleaner or more idiomatic would be welcome.
 - More scenarios for DNS troubleshooting would be welcome.
-- Any tips/PR on how to make the code cleaner or more idiomatic would be welcome.